 Subsidence damage as defined by your insurance policy can be hard to prove.

-Not all cracks in walls and plaster work mean you have a subsidence problem; many are caused by natural movement in the house structure due to seasonal temperature and moisture level changes.
+Not all cracks in walls and plasterwork mean you have a subsidence problem; many cracks are caused by natural movement in the house structure due to seasonal temperature and moisture level changes.

-These tiny cracks are often in a corner where a stud wall joins a block wall or where a wall joins the ceiling and are generally nothing to worry about, diagonal cracks in walls wider than the thickness of a €1 coin are much more of a worry.
+These tiny cracks are often in a corner where a stud wall joins a block wall, or where a wall joins the ceiling.
+They are generally insignificant, but diagonal or vertical cracks in walls, especially when they are wider than the thickness of a €1 coin are something to be concerned about.

 Most household insurance policies – and some commercial property insurance policies – cover loss or damage caused by subsidence, heave and landslip.
 Therefore it is best to have them assessed and repaired before the problem gets any bigger.